Estimated reading time: 8 minutes

 Your business plan lays out your strategy for opening and launching your restaurant — the more detailed you are, the easier it will be for you to implement that strategy and get your restaurant up and running.
 Make sure to include all the information and details you’ll need to move forward with your restaurant idea, including:

-- Business name and description.
-What are you going to name your restaurant — and what’s your restaurant concept?
+- Restaurant name and description.
+What are you going to name your business— and what’s your restaurant concept?
 Try to think of a catchy slogan or signature hashtag to reinforce your eatery’s identity.

 - Target customers.
 In order for your restaurant to be successful, you need customers — and in order to attract those customers, you need to know what kind of diners you’re going after.
 Do research on your market, the types of eateries that do well and what kind of diners those eateries do well with.
 Then, focus in on your restaurant’s target demographic.